Posted on May 16, 2019 and last updated on March 30, 2026

 If you do make it out here, you’ll be treated to a quiet parcel of land, a former tree farm, and a bog with views of the White Mountains in the distance.
 The Greater Lovell Land Trust identifies the peaks as Mount Kearsage North and the Baldface peaks.
 The area is a significant habitat for wading birds and waterfowl.

 The cultural spot marked on the map is the stone foundations of an old home or barn.
-While the paths are short and mostly easy, they get quite steep as you head down to the boggy area.
+While the paths are short and mostly easy, they get steeper as you head down to the boggy area.

 Let me know if you have any trail updates or corrections!